 What are your tips for learning a new language?

 I regularly get asked this question, because picking up foreign languages is one of my very few talents.
 I always say it’s connected to our musical ear.
 You know how it works.
-Some can teach themselves to play the piano by ear; some are natural born singers; others are able to easily learn a new language and use their musical ear this way.
-I also use it to make imitations and come up with cartoon character voices of my own, but this is a different story!
+Some can teach themselves to play the piano by ear; some are natural born singers; others are able to easily learn a new language.

-Mind you though.
-It’s not like I travel to a new place, listen to locals talk among each other and automatically master the language.
-Even I have to study, practice and all the rest.
-The main difference is that I may be more prone to learning than others – and even then, please observe that I wrote that in Italic!
+It’s not like I travel to a new place, listen to locals and automatically master the language.
+I do study, practice and all the rest.
+The main difference is that I may be more prone to learning than others.
+It comes from being born in a bilingual family.

 20 Useful Tips For Learning A New Language